 Many experts believe that there is a significant chance that humanity will develop machines more intelligent than ourselves during the 21st century.
 This could lead to large, rapid improvements in human welfare, but there are good reasons to think that it could also lead to disastrous outcomes.
 The problem of how one might design a highly intelligent machine to pursue realistic human goals safely is very poorly understood.
 If AI research continues to advance without enough work going into the research problem of controlling such machines, catastrophic accidents are much more likely to occur.
 Despite growing recognition of this challenge, fewer than 100 people worldwide are directly working on the problem.

-This profile is based on interviews with: Professor Nick Bostrom at the University of Oxford, the author of Superintelligence; a leading professor of computer science; Jaan Tallinn, one of the largest donors in the space and the co-founder of Skype; Jan Leike, a machine learning researcher now at DeepMind; Miles Brundage, an AI policy researcher at the Future of Humanity Institute at Oxford University; Nate Soares, the Executive Director of the Machine Intelligence Research Institute; Daniel Dewey, who works full-time finding researchers and funding opportunities in the field; and several other researchers in the area.
+This profile is based on interviews with: Professor Nick Bostrom at the University of Oxford, the author of Superintelligence; an anonymous leading professor of computer science; Jaan Tallinn, one of the largest donors in the space and the co-founder of Skype; Jan Leike, a machine learning researcher now at DeepMind; Miles Brundage, an AI policy researcher at the Future of Humanity Institute at Oxford University; Nate Soares, the Executive Director of the Machine Intelligence Research Institute; Daniel Dewey, who works full-time finding researchers and funding opportunities in the field; and several other researchers in the area.
 We also read advice from David Krueger, a Machine Learning PhD student.

 The arguments for working on this problem area are complex, and what follows is only a brief summary.
 If you prefer video, then see this TED talk: